-Just over a month ago, we and many others in the industry were reporting on predictions for an early start to back-to-school shopping this year, with strong demand and record sales numbers.
+Just over a month ago, we and many companies and others in the industry were reporting on predictions for an early start to back-to-school shopping this year, with strong demand and record sales numbers.
 Based on a poll completed from May 27 to June 5th, Deloitte had estimated that back-to-school spending for kids in grades K-12 would reach $32.5 billion this year, up 16% from 2020, averaging out to about $612 per student, and that many were beginning spending early in preparation for a return to in-person learning in September.

 A lot has changed since then.

 The recent surge in COVID-19 cases fueled by the delta variant has impacted shoppers’ comfort levels with in-store shopping, with a recent poll showing that 64% of consumers say they are now very concerned about the virus — a 25% jump from July — and 56% reporting feeling nervous about interacting with sales associates in stores.
 As a result of these concerns, nearly three quarters of college students have yet to complete even half of their back-to-school shopping, with many citing uncertainty around what they will need for the coming school year as colleges contemplate the impact that the delta variant will have on current plans for a return to in-person learning, as well as a current lack of good deals on essentials as the reason for their delayed purchases.

 As the polls have shown, many families, businesses and students have delayed the dreaded money drop on school supplies due to concerns related to COVID-19 and the new delta variant, but with the virus closing factories overseas and slowing down shipment and delivery of many essential back-to-school products, it’s clear that high prices are keeping many others away as well.